zeraphie/zeraphie.github.io/_posts/2022-10-20-home-rules.md

 ## Feats
 > **Spell Sniper (from One D&D)**
 >
 > *Prerequisite*: Spellcasting or Pact Magic Feature
 >
 > *Repeatable*: No
 >
 > You have learned techniques to enhance your attacks with certain kinds of spells, gaining the following benefits:
 >
 > - *Ability Score Increase.* Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.
 >
 > - *Bypass Cover.* Your Attack Rolls for Spells ignore Half Cover and Three-Quarters Cover.
 >
 > - *Casting in Melee.* Being within 5 feet of an enemy doesn't impose Disadvantage on your Attack Rolls with Spells.
 >
 > - *Increased Range.* When you cast a spell that has a range of at least 10 feet and that requires you to make an Attack Roll, you can increase the Spell's range by 60 feet.

 ## General Play
-### Light Weapon Property
-> Beat Parry (this is in testing)
+> Light Weapon Property: Beat Parry (this is in testing)
 >
 > When a creature targets you with a successful melee attack, make a contested attack roll with your offhand weapon that has the Light property in return, if you beat their roll, this attack and further attacks made as part of a multiattack are made with a -5 penalty to the attack roll, and the next attack you make on that creature has advantage.